eidorb/ubank/README.md

 from ubank import Client, Passkey

 # Load passkey from file.
-with open("passkey.pickle", "rb") as f:
+with open("passkey.cbor", "rb") as f:
     passkey = Passkey.load(f)

 # Authenticate to ubank with passkey and print account balances.